-If you are unsure what your commodity code is, use the link to the HMRC tariff tool or visit GOV.UK to look up the correct commodity code.
+If you are unsure what your commodity code is, use the link to the HMRC tariff tool or visit the Northern Ireland Online Tariff tool on GOV.UK to look up the correct commodity code.

 2. The TSS Portal also allows users to search for Commodity Codes by short description